MichaelRCruz/silicon-beach/no-last-question.md

 Here is a a funny image - a waxing moon provides light.
 Another one - A wanning moon will demonstrate completion drawn as a different concept of darkness and intentionally meant to have sound like a minor chord on the guitar.
 Now romantically speaking, _turning towards completion with its other_ will sing a phrase that is also and attractive illustration animating this alternation of four spaces.
 The illustration is of two hues starting as a box along the perimeters of the canvas or the borders of the graphics interchange format, or GIF.
 My preference is to pronounce that acronym just the way it is spelled.

 Maybe you can have a flower instead.
 I'd like to avoid getting tired of my cool moon-words flying light-ships all over the place, but whatever.
 I might, as well, be wordy and just get all _ad nsaeum_ on that ass because I was deep in thought when I asked to start and its chill-time if that is the cut of your jib.
 Therefore, besides a flower, there is the moon again.
 Do not forget that they are together as each ones _other_ as a way of saying.
 They both live in a world that is basically outer space for half the night and then the morning half comes again.
 The flower _grows_ to work when the sun is out.
 If that is true, then giant boyfriend is way up there at night.
 The flower hangs out with him because that is when it does not have enough time for work.
 I was thinking there is no such thing as time.
 I mean, have you ever met a sleeping flower?
 A dash of courage will help myself to boldly admit that I hope you like it if I said _the moon finds no sleeping flower_.
 She does so myself and the reader are fine.

-I mean to say that I have intent to continue all that I encourage if you and the reader can acknowledge of my attempted clarification that

 ...brb